anthonyalayo/KVarN/README.md

 **Speculative decode profiling with "vllm bench serve --port 8000"**

-All run with flavors of the above quick-serve commands.
+All experiments with flavors of the above quick-serve commands, but at 0.95 gpu util (so context window can be even higher than listed).

 | | No MTP | MTP+1 | MTP+2 | MTP+3 | DFlash2 (7) |
 | --- | --- | --- | --- | --- | --- |